Diagnostics for Conditional Density Models and Bayesian Inference Algorithms: Example 2: Conditional Neural Densities for Galaxy Images

-Our next example illustrates how our diagnostics can be used for simulator-based inference to test, for all possible values of image data $\x \in \mathbb{R}^{400}$, whether a Bayesian inference algorithm or approximation $\widehat f(\theta|\x)$ of the posterior fits the true posterior given by the model.
+In this example of CDE in a prediction setting, we apply neural density models to estimate the distribution of synthetic “redshift” $Z$ (a proxy for distance; the response) assigned to photometric or ``photo-z'' galaxy images $\X$ (the predictors).
+We then illustrate how our methods distinguish between ``good'' and ``bad'' CDEs.
+This toy example is motivated by the urgent need for metrics to assess photo-z probability density function accuracy.
+Diagnostics currently used by astronomers have known shortcomings \citep{schmidt2020photoz}, and our method is the first to properly address them.

-In this example, $\x$ represents an image of an elliptical galaxy as observed by a telescope, and the parameter of interest is the galaxy's rotation angle with respect to the x-axis.
-Our model for $\x$ is implictly given by \texttt{GalSim}, an open-source toolkit for simulating realistic images of astronomical objects that include observational effects such as pixelization and blurring due to the atmosphere and telescope \citep{rowe2015galsim}.
-Besides $\theta$, our model also contains another parameter, the axis ratio of the galaxy, $\lambda$, here defined as the ratio between the minor and major axes of the projection of the elliptical galaxy.
+Here, $\x$ represents a $20 \times 20$-pixel image of an elliptical galaxy generated by \texttt{GalSim}, an open-source toolkit for simulating realistic images of astronomical objects \citep{rowe2015galsim}.
+In \texttt{GalSim}, we can vary the axis ratio $\lambda$, defined as the ratio between the minor and major axes of the projection of the elliptical galaxy.
+We create four equally sized populations of galaxies, with $\lambda \in \{0.8, 0.7, 0.6, 0.5\}$.
+We then assign a response variable $Z$ according to different distributions (unimodal, skewed and bimodal) as follows: